 We know this large buildings at both campuses can be intimidating, but we promise that it only takes a short time to understand their simple layouts, and they’re filled with friendly people who will help you to your destination.
 Within these walls are a multitude of opportunities for you to connect with God and other people, to raise your children with the love of Christ, to find healing, to serve your community and world, and so much more.
 Let us help you take that first step.

 Will I be contacted after my first visit?

 The only contact you’ll receive is a letter, a dozen cookies on your door, and a call (just in case you have some questions).
-After the second and third visit, we’ll call to see if we could help you find a class or community group and to invite you to the next “Connecting with Crossings” class where you will meet your campus pastor and learn more about the history and beliefs of Crossings.
+After the second and third visit, we’ll call to see if we could help you find a class or Small Group and to invite you to the next “Connecting with Crossings” class where you will meet your campus pastor and learn more about the history and beliefs of Crossings.
 (Note: These contacts are made if you complete the Connection Card and mark your guest status.)

 What’s available for my children (nursery to 6th grade)?